hoytech/rasgueadb/README.md

           - name: created
             index: true
             ## default type is uint64

+* The `db` field is a name for your database.
+It will be used for namespacing in the generated files and the database table names.
+* Each table should have a numeric `tableId`.
+This is used to track updates in the OpLog.

 After compiling the schema, here is an example program that shows how to use the generated header: